mahdi-b/cci-playground/README-rust.md

 ## 3. Open the Rust project using IntelliJ or CLion

-If you configured the (JetBrain Toolbox)[https://www.jetbrains.com/toolbox-app/] command line launchers, start your preferred IDE from the command line while providing the rust directory as an argument.
+If you configured the [JetBrain Toolbox](https://www.jetbrains.com/toolbox-app/) command line launchers, start your preferred IDE from the command line while providing the rust directory as an argument.
 For example

 ```
 ~/launcher/clion rust/
 ```

-where `~/launchers/clion` is the relative path of the clion launcher on my personal computer.
+where `~/launchers/clion` is the relative path of the CLion launcher on my personal computer.
 Alternatively, open the Rust project by selecting `File` from the main menu, then `Open`.
 Navigate to and select the rust folder.

 ## 4. Running the project